rust-osdev/acpi/README.md

 A library to parse ACPI tables and AML, written in pure Rust.
 Designed to be easy to use from Rust bootloaders and kernels.
 The library is split into three crates:
 - `rsdp` parses the RSDP and can locate it on BIOS platforms.
 It does not depend on `alloc`, so is suitable to use from bootloaders without heap alloctors.
 All of its functionality is reexported by `acpi`.
-- `acpi` parses the static tables (useful but not feature-complete)
+- `acpi` parses the static tables (useful but not feature-complete).
+It can be used from environments that have allocators, and ones that don't (but with reduced functionality).
-- `aml` parses the AML tables (can be useful, far from feature-complete)
+- `aml` parses the AML tables (can be useful, far from feature-complete).

 There is also the `acpi-dumper` utility to easily dump a platform's ACPI tables (this currently only works on Linux).